daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user should be able to format answers in text fields using a basic rich text editor.
+#### The user should be able to format answers in text fields using a basic rich text editor

 Some users, particularly in educational or professional contexts, may need to emphasize parts of their answers using basic formatting options